rexxars/sse-channel/README.md

 ### channel.close()

-Close all connections on this channel.
+Close all connections on this channel and stop sending "keep alive"-pings.
 Note that this will usually only trigger all clients to reconnect, which is probably not what you want.
-You probably want to implement some sort of `disconnect`-contract between the server and client, before you call this.
+You might want to implement some sort of `disconnect`-contract between the server and client, before you call this.

 # Events